Honestly, I love how picture books can help prepare our kids for what to expect in new situations.

 Dear Substitute by Liz Garton Scanlon and Audrey Vernick, illustrated by Chris Raschka

 Everything is wonky at school today because there’s a substitute who doesn’t know what to do.
 Letters throughout the day show the student struggling with the unexpected changes but eventually enjoying the read-aloud book and poetry writing.
 The message of giving things a chance is a good reminder.
 Raschka’s bold, colorful illustrations add texture to these lyrical letters.

 Get excited about school!
 School is a friendly, welcoming place with a kind teacher, friends, a place for your things, and a place for you.

 Sweety by Andrea Zuill

-Sweety is a unique naked mole rat whose classmates don’t really understand.
-But Sweety’s Aunt Ruth understands Sweety and her hobbies, encouraging Sweety to be her unique self.
-Sweety wonders if there is a secret handshake for other people who understand her.
+Sweety is a unique naked mole rat.
+Her classmates don’t really “get” her at all.
+But Sweety’s Aunt Ruth understands Sweety and her hobbies, encouraging Sweety to be true to herself.
+Sweety wonders if there is a secret handshake for any other people who might understand her.
 For now, she continues to be true to herself.
 Because being Sweety is awesome.
 And you never know when someone else who is awesome might come along, too!

 Exclamation Mark by Amy Krouse Rosenthal